awsdocs/amazon-redshift-management-guide/doc_source/managing-snapshots-console.md

 ## Disabling Cross\-Region Snapshot Copy<a name="snapshot-crossregioncopy-disable"></a>

-You can disable cross\-region snapshot copy for a cluster when you no longer want Amazon Redshift to copy snapshots to a destination region\.
+You can disable cross\-region snapshot copy for a cluster when you no longer want Amazon Redshift to copy snapshots to a destination region\.<a name="snapshot-crossregioncopy-disable-task"></a>

 **To disable cross\-region snapshot copy for a cluster**